 Sticking to a budget, for many of us, can be a bit like following a diet.
 We reach a point where we know we need to rein in our eating - or in this case, our spending - to get the result we want, however, the more we place restrictions on ourselves, the more challenging it can be to sustain.
-Anyone who has successfully managed to reach and maintain a healthy weight has probably discovered that a long term, realistic approach is the key.
+Anyone who has successfully managed to reach and maintain a healthy weight has probably discovered that a long-term approach is the key.

-The same applies to your household budget.
+And the same applies to your household budget.

 The benefits of bucket budgeting include: